milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 ### Different File Formats

-So far we've only been using FASTA format files, which is why when we've called `SeqIO.parse(…)` the second argument has been "fasta".
+So far we've only been using FASTA format files, which is why when we've called `SeqIO.parse()` the second argument has been `"fasta"`.
 The Biopython `SeqIO` module supports quite a few other important sequence file formats (see the table on the [SeqIO wiki page](http://biopython.org/wiki/SeqIO).

 If you work with finished genomes, you'll often see nicely annotated files in the EMBL or GenBank format.
 Let's try this with the E. coli K12 GenBank file, NC_000913.gbk, based on the previous example: